jaretpr/Github-Follow-Unfollow-Automation/README.md

 - **Username/Email:** Enter your GitHub username or email.
 - **Password:** Enter your GitHub password.
 - **Page URL:** Enter the URL of the GitHub profile whose followers/following you want to interact with (e.g., https://github.com/someuser/followers).
+- **Starting Page Number:** Enter the page number where you want to start following or unfollowing users.
 - **Follow Users:** Click this button to follow all users on the specified page.
 - **Unfollow Users:** Click this button to unfollow all users on the specified page.
 - **Logs:** The tool will display logs of actions performed in the application after the WebDriver session is closed.